JuliaEarth/GeoStats.jl/docs/src/plotting.md

 # Plotting

-GeoStats.jl is integrated with the [Plots.jl](https://github.com/JuliaPlots/Plots.jl)
+Most objects defined in the project can be plotted directly without major efforts.
-project.
-This means that domains, variograms and many other objects defined in this documentation can be plotted directly without major efforts.
-Besides plotting objects directly, a few other plots are provided.
+Other plots are provided below that can be useful for spatial data analysis.

 ## hscatter